AnshChoudhary/MARK---The-Virual-Assistant/README.md

 ## Usage Examples:
 -----------------------
+Now you can do the following with the updated ZIRA:
+- Send e-mails
+- Download songs
+- Play songs on Spotify
+- Locate a place using Google Maps
+- Search on Google directly
+- Take notes
+- Start a stopwatch
+- Have fun conversations with ZIRA
+- Ask ZIRA ANYTHING AT ALL!

 Say "hi there" (wait for double beep) then...
+- "send a mail"
+- "download song"
+- "take notes"
+- "search on Google"
+- "locate a place"
 - "Play some music"
+- "start stopwatch"
 - "Give me menu ideas"
 - "open spotify"
 - "what is the meaning of life?"